<< Yesterday | This Day in Baseball History |

 Tomorrow>> |

-1907 | John McGraw saves the day when he prevents a runaway team of horses from injuring two West Coast women.
+1907 | John McGraw saves the day by preventing a runaway team of horses from injuring two West Coast women.
 The fiery Giants manager's heroic deed of stopping the wayward steeds occurs in the City of Angels. |

 1928 |

 Giants owner Charles Stoneham, displeased with Rogers Hornsby's abrasive style and gambling habits, trades his second baseman to the Braves for backstop prospect Shanty Hogan and journeyman fly chaser Jimmy Welsh.
-During Rajah's one-year stay in Boston, his third team in three seasons, the future Hall of Fame infielder will lead the major leagues in hitting with a .387 batting average along with an astounding .498 on-base-percentage while playing and managing the seventh-place club.
+During Rajah's one-year stay in Boston, his third team in three seasons, the future Hall of Fame infielder will lead the major leagues in hitting with a .387 batting average and an astounding .498 on-base-percentage while playing and managing the seventh-place club.

 ![]() Charles Stoneham (1910) |